codepushfhs/swarm-dashboard/README.md

 This is a small project using Python to manage Docker Swarm services through a web UI.

-Authentication with SSO - Keycloak by OIDC protocol.
+Authentication with SSO - Keycloak by OIDC protocol (include Single Logout - SLO)

 The dashboard displays the services of each stack on each worker node, the status and replicas of each service, allows updating services, and shows service logs.